Chapter 3 : I hate my life.

 “Okay.”
 He nods and glances once around my flat.
 But surprisingly, there’s no look of disdain across his face.
-I thought he’d burst into flames upon crossing the threshold of a place so beneath him, but apparently, I have no such luck.
+I thought he’d burst into flames upon crossing the threshold of a place so beneath him, but apparently I have no such luck.

 “I don’t have any,” I mutter, feeling my face burn with embarrassment.
 “Need to go to the store.”

 I nod, and Louis smiles lightly before stepping out into the hallway and shutting the door behind him.
-As soon as I hear his footsteps getting fainter and farther away, I head back over to the couch, flopping down on it heavily and curling up into a ball.
+As soon as I hear his footsteps getting fainter and farther away, I head back over to the sofa, flopping down on it heavily and curling up into a ball.

-Strange as it may seem, I love this couch.
+Strange as it may seem, I love this sofa.
 Even though it’s lumpy and patched up and the cushions have lost their original shape, I love it.
-I had an even worse couch before this one – shocking, I know – but Ian said he would buy me a new one.
+I had an even worse one before this – shocking, I know – but Ian said he would buy me a new one.
 So we found this.
 I didn’t want him to pay a lot, so we went hunting for the cheapest one we could find.
 And there it was, just waiting for us, the colour of his worn out jeans, with the frayed holes to match.
 It was perfect.
 It still is.

 The door to my flat opens and shuts with that horrendous squeak, and Louis cautiously pads into my living room, aspirin in one hand and a bottle of water in another.
 And here I was thinking that he wouldn’t really come back.